We'll go into our second metabolic disease of the liver and this is Wilson's disease.

 As soon as you hear Wilson, close your eyes, you're telling me what element?

 Hemochromatosis, which element?
 Iron, iron, iron.
 Pathology?

 Wilson, the copper is causing damage, once again, from head and down to your liver.

-If copper accumulates in the basal ganglia, what does it look like?
-And what's your walk?
-Shuffling gait.
+If copper accumulates in basal ganglia, what do you look like?

 Cogwheel rigidity.
 What is all this?

-Be careful, so the copper here is accumulating at the basal ganglia giving symptoms in your patient of Parkinsonism.
+So, the copper here is accumulating basal ganglia

 What's the topic here?
 Liver disease.

-Let's talk about pathogenesis, it's important Autosomal recessive; excessive accumulation of what kind of copper?
+Excess of accumulation of what kind of copper?

 Which faction of copper is elevated?